Christianity in Taiwan: Catholicism

-Taiwan has been part of a missionary jurisdiction since 1514, when it was included in the Diocese of Funchal (Portugal).
-In 1576, the first Chinese diocese was established in Macau, covering most of mainland China as well as Taiwan.
+Taiwan has been part of a missionary jurisdiction since 1514, when it was included in the Diocese of Funchal in Portugal.
+In 1576, the first Chinese diocese was established in Macau, covering most of China proper as well as Taiwan.
 The diocese was divided several times from the 16th century through the 19th; in chronological order, Taiwan belonged to the dioceses of Nanking (1660), Fukien (1696) and Amoy (1883).
 In 1913, the Apostolic Vicariate of the Island of Formosa (Taiwan) was established, being detached from the Diocese of Amoy.
 It was renamed for Kaohsiung in 1949.

 Before the end of World War II, the Catholic Church had a very minor presence in Taiwan, based mainly in the south of the island and centered on Spanish Dominican priests who arrived from the Philippines in the 1860s.
 The following years saw a mass migration of religious communities from mainland China as Communist persecution began to take effect.
 As a result, the Catholic Church has many Mandarin-speaking postwar mainland immigrants and is under-represented among the native Taiwanese.

-Since 1952, the Papal Internuncio to China has been stationed in Taiwan, and now constitutes one of the last significant formal diplomatic ties of the Republic of China (Taiwan).
+Since 1952, the papal internuncio to China has been stationed in Taiwan, and now constitutes one of the last significant formal diplomatic ties of the Republic of China (Taiwan).

 Presbyterianism

 The first Presbyterian mission started in 1865, with the arrival of James Laidlaw Maxwell of the Presbyterian Church of England in Taiwan-fu (Tainan).
 His colleague George Leslie Mackay of the Presbyterian Church in Canada arrived in 1871, settling in Danshui.
 Mackay traveled widely throughout the island, and founded numerous churches.
 He also founded Tamsui Oxford College (now Aletheia University) in 1882, and Mackay Memorial Hospital in 1880.
 In 1907, Mackay's son-in-law Tan Chemg-gi led the movement to separate form the Northern Synod of the Presbyterian Church of Taiwan, and was elected its first moderator in 1906.
-In 1912, the Southern Synod, formed by the members of the English Presbyterian Mission in Kaohsiung began meeting with the Northern Synod and together formed the Presbyterian Church of Taiwan.(PCT).
+In 1912, the Southern Synod, formed by the members of the English Presbyterian Mission in Kaohsiung began meeting with the Northern Synod and together formed the Presbyterian Church of Taiwan (PCT).
 The PCT doubled its membership between 1955 and 1965, perhaps as a result of its outspoken support for democratization, human rights, and Taiwan independence (against the view of the Kuomintang regime that as a notional province of the Republic of China (Taiwan), democratic elections in Taiwan would have to await the military reconquest of the mainland).

+The Church of Jesus Christ of Latter-day Saints

+The Church of Jesus Christ of Latter-day Saints in Taiwan has approximately 62,100 members with 16 stakes, 98 wards and branches, and 2 missions.